-Legal Counsel Role
+Deputy General Counsel Role

 Experience and Qualifications

 Numerous factors contribute to an individual’s ability to be successful in any given role.
-For this position, we are searching for an articulate, confident legal professional with highly developed communication skills and the ability to explain complex issues in an easily-understandable way.
+For this position, we are searching for an articulate, confident legal professional with highly developed communication and collaboration skills and the ability to explain complex issues in an easily-understandable way.
 An aptitude for analytical thinking and innovation and a commitment to providing outstanding service while meeting numerous time-sensitive deadlines also are important characteristics.

 The following information describes the specific types of career experiences that are most relevant to this position.

 This position is considered an executive-level role and has an annual salary range of $111,213 to $177,941; the starting salary will depend on the qualifications and experience of the selected candidate.